evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 The XPENG G6 AWD Performance is equipped with a single type of steering wheel:

 - **Circular Steering Wheel:** This steering wheel features integrated heating for added comfort during cold weather.
-It also provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.
+It also includes physical buttons and scroll wheels, allowing you to control the infotainment system, adjust the volume, change music tracks, and manage other key functions with ease.

 ### Mirrors